zijingweng/INSAlgo-Code-Golf-2024-Solution/readme.md

 ```
 0U351V|YLª»©\[XYY<*ÍQ#0®X>è'#Qi>}®XY+è'#QiÌ}DÉiX>UëD2QiXY+Uë[D3Qi<XY+U1#}2QiXY-UëX<U]JεÉi'Rë'D]»
 ```
-The code takes about a minute to run on my laptop.
+The code again takes about a minute to run.
 A logically similar code `5.py` is first written in python that is way more readable.

 Explanation:
 Because we only have one input which has a single solution, with only right and down moves, the searching algorithm is really simple.
 At each given position, we only need to look the cases on the right and bottom.
 If only one of them is `#`, we save the direction in `stack` and move there.
 If both of them are `#`, we save this information in `stack` and go **right**.
 If none of them are `#`, it is safe to say that we are on the wrong path, so we go back to the last crossroad (by poping `stack`) and go **down** this time.